Diversity is a mixture. Inclusion is making the mix work. - Andres Tapia

 There are over one billion disabled people, globally.
 Although they are more active these days, yet the rate of employment is less and they continue to suffer due to the unconscious biases (like bias training) that prevail in workplaces.

 The acts of diversity can gain everybody in a workplace.
-It ensures fair treatment across the organisation by making communications, products and the physical environment more usable by as many users as possible.
+It ensures fair treatment across the organization by making communications, products and the physical environment more usable by as many users as possible.
 It aims in minimising the harmful consequences of accidental or unintentional errors for all.

 Disability awareness training helps all the employees to communicate freely with the disabled people, thus making the place welcoming for all.